 If the Authority has to prepare consolidated financial statements, a director or officer of a controlled entity must give the Authority all information requested that is necessary to prepare the consolidated financial statements and the notes to those statements.

-[Clause 19 inserted by No. 67 of 2004 s.
+[Clause 19 inserted: No. 67 of 2004 s.
 43.]

 20. Auditor General’s power to obtain information from controlled entity